-Surface Preparation is a competitive industry and the ability to achieve quality outcomes are essential for getting noticed.
-This blog will touch on the 7 most common grinding and polishing mistakes and why it’s important to correct them.
+Surface Preparation and concrete polishing is a competitive industry and the ability to achieve quality outcomes is essential for getting your projects noticed.
+This blog will touch on the 9 most common grinding and polishing mistakes and why it’s important to correct them.

 Once you understand how metal bond diamond tooling works, you can use the general rule of thumb when selecting the tooling for your job.

 The “rule of thumb” is: soft concrete requires hard bond diamonds and hard concrete needs soft bond diamonds;

 Metal Bond Tooling Guide:

 For Matching the Correct Diamond Bond Hardness to Concrete Hardness.

 Very Hard Concrete (6,000-8,000 PSI) ----------- Extra Soft Bond Diamonds

 Hard Concrete (5,000-6,000 PSI) ------------ Soft & Extra Soft Bond Diamonds